stwyde/FalInfoBot/README.md

 This bot serves a VERY simple purpose.
 Users can ask the bot for information, and then the bot will send that information to them via PM.

+Currently this bot's main version is hosted on an Amazon Web Services t2.micro.
+You can use your own bot's clientId and token to host a version of this bot on your own computer!

 **Software dependencies:**

 * discordrb